lluchiari/MyHiStriker/README.md

   </div>
   </div>

 It consists in a Steel **X mm**  thick plate and a tube with **Y mm** of wall thickness.
 The tube is soldered at the center of the plate.
-Inside the tube the compress spring is introduced.
+Inside the tube the compress spring with **Z mm** of diameter is introduced.

 > **The spring must have the same tube inner diameter.**